A Businesswoman for Washington

 The employer-based healthcare model is abused by companies who hire people as temporary labor or part-time.
 We should reward companies who provide full-time positions with quality healthcare benefits.

 I look forward to working towards a single-payer model, perhaps allowing those who do not receive health insurance through their employer to be able to purchase Medicare, particularly those over 50.
-I am keeping my mind open to ideas and will work together to fix the problems.
+I am keeping my mind open to ideas and will work together with those who seek to fix the problems.

 A Job for Everyone